JLangeloh/jlangeloh.github.io/index.md

 title:  Hi, I'm Jacob
 ---

 I am an intellectual historian.
 I have studied and worked in philosophy and musicology, but recently, I have mostly worked on historical and philological topics.
-On this page, you can find my [CV](/CV), my [research projects](/research), [publications](/publications), and other [interests](/interests).
+On this page, you can find my [research](/research), [publications](/publications), and other [interests](/interests).